drsusmitadas/mesalabs-day4-lab1/content/monday/lab-2.md

 	Profile_Panels1_yaxis_name(1) = ''
 	Profile_Panels1_other_yaxis_name(1) = ''
 ```
 as you can see the "Profile_Panels1_yaxis_name" and "Profile_Panels1_yaxis_name" are left blank so far.
 This is where we want to add the individual gradients.
 Unfortunately, we do not have an output yet for them.
-The Profile_Panels access the parameters that are used in the profile_cloumns.list.
+The Profile_Panels access the parameters that are used in the profile_columns.list.
 Open *my_profile_columns.list* and search for the adiabatic and radiative temperature gradients and comment them out.

 {{< details title="Show answer" closed="true" >}}